 Not surprisingly teenagers started to die while they were in wilderness programs.
 About 1-2 teenagers die every year which is an reducement from the 1980’s where the number were higher.

-Modern wilderness program are often working together with both educational consultants and boarding school.
+Modern wilderness programs often work together with both educational consultants and boarding school.
 If they can make the parents believe that their teenager requires more treatment, they get a referral fee once the teenager become patient at a hospital or student in a boarding school.

-The industry are trying to get the insurrance companies to cover this undocumented and dangerous form of therapy.
+The industry are trying to get the insurance companies to cover this undocumented and dangerous form of therapy.
+However the insurance companies are on to them, so this kind of “therapy” is often not covered which means that parents end up in debt if they make use of it.

 Here are a link to some of teenagers who have died in wilderness programs: